kleber-maia/iobjects/README.md

 If I could give you only one advice, I'd tell you: keep things simple.
 If you plan to unplug or exchange a particular extension, be careful with how other classes depend on its classes.
 The ExtensionManager class provides an easy way to check if an extensions is present or not.
 Additionally, you may want to create a traceability matrix to keep track on the dependencies.

 ## Actions
 We have discussed a lot about the business logic and you may be wondering: how about the UI?
-Now that you know about extensions and business objects, I can now reveal the secret behind the Action.
-Each business object (Entity, Process and Report) has an ActionList which may contain none, one or more Actions.
+Now that you know about extensions and business objects, I can now reveal the magic behind the Action.
+Each business object (Entity, Process or Report) has an ActionList which may contain none, one or more Actions.
 Each Action points to a JSP and contains attributes to help the user easily identify its function.

 ![](https://raw.github.com/kleber-maia/iobjects/master/README.img/4.png)

+When you create an Action:
+- The application's Ribbon is automatically updated with a new tab, section and button to reflect the Action's Module, Category and Caption attributes.
+- The objects and commands tree view in the Security Service module automatically shows your Action with its Commands so the administrators can allow/deny access to the users.
+- The objects tree in the online help automatically shows your Action with its related attributes and FAQ objects.

 ## The story behind